 The green Armstrong plaid had once been a fearsome sight along Scotland’s border, being the tartan worn by rustlers and ruffians.
-Reluctantly adopting a more settled life, later generations of Armstrong men went down into the coal mine dungeons near Edinburgh to eke out a precarious living for their families.
+Reluctantly adopting a more settled life, later generations of Armstrong men went down into the coal mine dungeons near Edinburgh to eke out a living for their families.
 The course of my family history began when my grandfather Armstrong glimpsed brighter days in Canada’s West.
 His sense of adventure may have been inspired by his cousin’s letters back to the old country from the Canadian frontier, filled with yarns spun from scouting a passage for the Canadian Pacific Railway through the forbidding barrier of the Rockies.

 Tam Armstrong secured passage for his family on a ship out of Glasgow, bound across the wine dark sea for Nova Scotia.
 Along with various Stuarts, McEwens, and Smiths, they traversed the Atlantic, the convoy dodging U-boats during the First World War.
 Upon arrival in Halifax, they took a train across the verdant farmlands of eastern Canada to Toronto.
 From there, the CPR tracks reached to the north shore of Lake Superior, left that great inland sea behind, and struck out through the tractless pines and muskeg of Ontario’s wilderness.
 Finally, the train took the Armstrongs over the prairie, golden with wheat waving in the summer winds, to a coal-mining town on the eastern slope of the Rockies.

-My mother often reminisced to me about her home town of Nordegg, an outpost of human activity encircled by the dark silence of the forests.
-Over the years, I heard a hundred stories, and remain firmly convinced that a few at least were true.
+My mother often reminisced to me about her home town of Nordegg, an outpost of human activity encircled by the dark green silence of the forests.
+Over the years, I heard a hundred stories, and remain convinced that a few at least were true.
 Cougars sometimes strayed into Nordegg’s streets, and family legend held that one cat chased Uncle Andrew into his house.
 The Stoney Indians often showed up in town, and later disappeared back into the wilderness after having beguiled the white man in the Indian barter.

 Yet, this mining town’s frontier brashness often yielded to Old Country courtesies.
 Nordegg was no rough-and-tumble mining camp, my mother insisted.
 A golf course, albeit with sand “greens,” followed the Saskatchewan River, grey with silt from melting glaciers at its headwaters.
 My mother’s Uncle Jock soloed on trumpet, when he was not anchoring the Nordegg brass ensemble.
 Proudly, my mother recalled the Literary Club, where miners discussed novels and plays, naturally with a Scottish burr.
 As her anecdotes sparkled, I imagined that the cultural life provided a welcome tonic for the deadening drudgery of mining coal.